allysonpdm/arch-crud-laravel/README.md

     }
 }
 ```
-The `destroyRequest()` method is intended to allow the `BaseService` to permanently remove the resource, along with its child records, or perform a soft delete.
+The `destroyRequest()` method is intended to allow the `BaseService` to permanently remove the resource, along with its childrens records, or perform a soft delete.
 When the `destroyRequest()` method is applied, simply pass the `force: true` parameter in the request to have the architecture remove the resource permanently along with its child records.
 If `force: false` or the `destroyRequest()` method is not used, the default behavior for `delete()` will attempt to remove the resource permanently if it is not in use.
 Otherwise, a soft delete will be performed.

 ## BaseModel Usage Example